hiattp/blog/_posts/2014-10-24-a-preface-to-my-vim-tips.markdown

 ---
 layout: post
-title:  "Intro To My Vim Tips"
+title:  "A Preface To My Vim Tips"
 date:   2014-10-24 12:13:26
 categories: vim
 ---
-Something about fine tuning dotfiles initiates a chemical process in the brain that demands personal `.vimrc` evangelism, and despite my impending participation I think this zeal is a primary barrier the sort of [standardization][approachable] I think the Vim community needs.
+Something about fine tuning dotfiles triggers a chemical process in the brain that demands personal `.vimrc` evangelism, and despite my impending participation I think this zeal is a primary barrier the sort of [standardization][approachable] I think the Vim community needs.